inaimathi/langnostic/drafts/clojure-for-gui-programming.md

 > Split the difference between Scheme/Haskell

-Which I like, as you might be able to deduce from the afore-mentioned language bar.
-Kinda wish it gave me a few more compile-time guarantees, but I'm not about to complain too hard, given what I've been working with lately.
+Which I like, as you might be able to deduce from the afore-mentioned title-bar.
+Kinda wish it gave me a few more compile-time guarantees, but I'm not about to complain too hard, given [what](TODO - ruby) I've [been](TODO - javascript) working with lately.

+### Non-Strict `map`

 Anyway, it's sometimes non-strict.
 And that came back to bite me in the ass exactly twice.
 The first one was a situation that looked something like